 HOW LONG DO WE RETAIN YOUR DATA?

-WEBSITE CONTACT FORM INFORMATION: If you engage our services, we will retain this information during the life of the contract and for a further 7 years after the conclusion of the contract, as part of our Client file and in line with current tax legislation.
+INFORMATION IN RELATION TO SERVICES OR PRODUCTS PURCHASED: If you engage our services, we will retain this information during the life of the contract and thereafter for a period in line with current taxation and other applicable legislation after the conclusion of the contract, as part of our Client file.
 If you decide not to use our services but do not withdraw your consent for us to contact you from time to time with relevant service offers, we will retain your contact form details until such time as you withdraw consent or for 5 years after the last contact.